verbb/events/docs/developers/events.md

-## Ticket related events
+## Ticket Related Events

-### The `beforeSaveTicket` event
+### The `beforeSaveTicket` Event

-Plugins can get notified before a ticket is saved.
+The event that is triggered before a ticket is saved.
 Event handlers can prevent the ticket from getting saved by setting `$event->isValid` to false.

 ```php
 use craft\events\ModelEvent;